 At Gray Matters Capital (GMC), we believe that the most worthwhile strategy is to invest in people and high-impact ideas.
 Our vision is to create an empowered and purposeful life for 100 million women globally by 2036.
 Over the last ten years, GMC has devoted $160 million USD into microfinance and education initiatives, primarily in South Asia, Africa, and Latin America.
-GMC coLABS was launched in early 2017 to invest in innovative and scalable pilots that are tackling critical issues facing women and girls around the world. coLABS supports entrepreneurs of early stage pilots with seed investment capital, rapid prototyping, and advisor support.
+GMC coLABS was launched in early 2017 to invest in innovative and scalable enterprises that are tackling critical issues facing women and girls around the world. coLABS supports entrepreneurs of early stage companies with seed investment capital, rapid prototyping, and strategic advisor support.

 At coLABS our investment approach is built upon two beliefs: